-- Press ACTION to display MENU. - 2.
-Press ▲ ▼ to select "SET UP CHANNEL," and press SET. - 3.
-Press ▲ ▼ to select "WEAK SIGNAL DISPLAY," and press SET to press "ON" or "OFF." - ON: Picture is displayed regardless of signal condition, and may not always be clearly visible. - SET: SET - OFF: Screen turns solid blue when signal is weak or non-existent. - Selecting ON has no effect on connected equipment with blue back feature. - 4.
+- and may not always be clearly visible.
+OFF: Screen turns solid blue when signal is weak or non-existent. - Selecting ON has no effect on connected equipment with blue back feature. - 4.
 Press ACTION twice to return to normal screen.